curiousest/curiousest.github.io/_drafts/2021-02-30-product-engineer.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 In a previous job I was onboarding a senior product person.
-I complained that some important task didn't make sense to be one of my responsibilities so I wasn't going to put in the effort.
+I complained that some important task shouldn't be mine to do.
 The senior product person said, in effect,

 > "Douglas, get over yourself.
 You're in product.
 Make the business successful - that's what matters."

-That stuck with me.
-It's a compass for product people of all roles and responsibilities.
-But *"product people"*, whose KPIs and problem/solution space can be all over the place, will have to start from first principles more often.
+That compass stuck with me.

+*"Product-oriented"* people make decisions about product direction.
+They're in all kinds of roles: product managers, engineers, founders, etc. The [problem/solution space](/how-i-speak-product) for these decisions can be all over the place, so they often start from first principles (making the business successful).

 ## What does a product engineer look like?

-"Product-oriented" people aren't *better*, but they are *different* in their motivations, skills, and experiences.
-Product-oriented people prioritize business impact at the cost of working on less "technically interesting" problems.
-Deeply technical, product-oriented people are like deeply technical managers - rare, because they're divergent paths.
+"Product-oriented" engineers aren't *better*, but they are *different* - in their motivations, skills, and experiences.
+Product-oriented engineers prioritize business impact at the cost of working on less "technically interesting" problems.
+Deeply technical, product-oriented engineers are like deeply technical managers - rare, because they're divergent paths.

 **When I look at an engineer's resume**, I look for prioritizing impact over working on interesting tech.
-Prioritizing impact looks a lot like prioritizing status.

-Here are some indicators of prioritizing impact over interesting tech that show up on resumes:
+Here are some indicators:

 * Founder or worked at an early-stage startup
 * Lead of a team and talks about users or customers instead of technical achievements
 * Forward-deployed engineer or engineer in consulting company
 * UX experience or interest

-**When I interview engineers**, I look for decisions where they decided between impact and interesting tech.
-I also use this question to evaluate how "product-oriented" they are:
+**When I interview engineers**, I use this question to see how "product-oriented" they are:

 > How do you prefer to get specifications for features or things you have to build? *There's no right answer - it's a spectrum.*
 >